Clifford Group and Unitary Designs under Symmetry: Main results

-\textit{Construction of symmetric Clifford groups}.--- From the viewpoint of algorithms and experiments, it is crucial to give an explicit construction for the symmetric Clifford operators.
+From the viewpoint of algorithms and experiments, it is crucial to give an explicit construction for the symmetric Clifford operators.
 In fact, for a Pauli symmetry, we show that the set of symmetric Clifford operators considered in the proof of Theorem~\ref{thm:main} actually form a complete and unique expression of the symmetric Clifford operators (see Fig.~\ref{fig:circuit} (a)).
 We will later discuss the case for non-Pauli symmetry.
-This is an symmetric extension of the result in Refs.~\cite{selinger2015generators, bravyi2021hadamard}, where they showed that the standard Clifford operators can be uniquely decomposed by elementary gate sets.
+This is a symmetric extension of the result in Refs.~\cite{selinger2015generators, bravyi2021hadamard}, where they showed that the standard Clifford operators can be uniquely decomposed by elementary gate sets.

 As a preparation for stating the theorem, it is crucial to mention that every Pauli subgroup naturally gives a decomposition into three parts.
 Concretely, we note that any Pauli subgroup $\mathcal{Q}$ can be transformed into the form